cstepin/SpotifyRecs/README.md

 - Figure out how to have “swipe left” or “swipe right” technology
 - Keep the list of swipe rights to be there in the next activity
 - Try to build a model / work on recommendations?
--
+- Updated:
+	- Build a Collaborative Filtering Algorithm using users in Back4App database

 Week 3
+- Start working on second algorithm (pulling information from multiple APIs)
-- Try to understand how to do recommendations
+- Start researching how to do comparison matrix for algorithms

 Week 4 *Goal* — have a mostly-complete app
 - Figure out how to play bits of sound / YouTube or Spotify music in the swiping window